2026 Arnold Palmer Invitational odds, picks: Surprising predictions from model that's called 16 majors

 2026 Arnold Palmer Invitational predictions

-One major surprise the model is calling for at the API 2026: Schauffele, tied as the fourth favorite this week and a two-time major winner, barely cracks the top 10 of the projected leaderboard.
-He's a golfer to fade at the API.
+One major surprise the model is calling for at the API 2026: Schauffele, one of the top favorites and a two-time major winner, barely cracks the top 10 of the projected leaderboard.
+He's a golfer to fade.
 The 32-year-old finished T7 at the Genesis Invitational last time out, but otherwise has finished T19 or worse in every other tournament this year.
-He's never finished in the top 20 of this tournament, and he finished T40 after barely making the cut at this event last year.
+He's never finished in the top 20 of this tournament and was T40 after barely making the cut at this event last year.
 See who else to fade here.

-Another surprise: The model is extremely high on Si Woo Kim as a +3300 longshot, saying he's a top-five contender despite his longer odd.
-Kim has cooled a bit in his past two events, but he opened the season with four straight finishes of T11 or better, including a T2 at the Farmer Insurance Open and a T3 at the WM Phoenix Open.
+Another surprise: The model says Si Woo Kim makes a strong run at the title, even though he's a +2700 longshot.
+Kim has cooled a bit in his past two events, but he opened the season with four straight finishes of T11 or better, including a T2 at the Farmers Insurance Open and a T3 at the WM Phoenix Open.
 See who else to pick here.

 New users can also check out the latest FanDuel promo code and get $100 in bonus bets at FanDuel if your first $5+ bet wins: